 - Handy to: Megali Ammos Beach.
 Dining, nightlife, and shopping in the Chora.
 The Windmills of Kato Mili/Little Venice.

 - Ages: An adults-only hotel, Boheme Mykonos is open to guests over 13 years of age only.
 Guests tend to be couples between 20 and 50 years old from the US or Western Europe, celebrating a romantic occasion or a birthday.

-- Beach: The nearest beach to Boheme is Megali Ammos, about a 9-minute hike (750m) downhill to the water.
-Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent, though there is a fantastic little restaurant there, Joanna’s Nikos Place, with amazing sunset views.
-The best organized beach nearby is at Ornos, 2.3 km away (5-minute drive).
+- Beach: The nearest beach to Boheme is Megali Ammos, about 750m downhill to the water.
+Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent.
+The best organized beach nearby is at Ornos, 2 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.

 - View: All suites boast sunset sea views.

 - Private Pools/Jacuzzis: The Honeymoon Suite, Bohemian Suite, and Grand Bohemian Suite offer private, outdoor, heated jacuzzis.

 - Parking: Boheme offers free parking in their lot on-site.

 - Extras: 24-hour reception and concierge, room service until midnight, outdoor massage, outdoor yoga deck, pillow menu, nightly turndown service, personal trainer, personal shopper, organic garden.